Karlsruhe: Education

 Karlsruhe is a renowned research and study centre, with one of Germany's finest institutions of higher education.

 Technology, engineering, and business

-The Karlsruhe University (Universität Karlsruhe-TH), the oldest technical university in Germany, is home to the Forschungszentrum Karlsruhe (Karlsruhe Research Center), where engineering and scientific research is performed in the areas of health, earth, and environmental sciences.
-The Karlsruhe University of Applied Sciences (Hochschule Karlsruhe-HS) is the largest university of technology in the state of Baden-Württemberg, offering both professional and academic education in engineering sciences and business.
-In 2009, the University of Karlsruhe joined the Forschungszentrum Karlsruhe to form the Karlsruhe Institute of Technology (KIT).
+The Karlsruhe Institute of Technology (KIT) (conglomeration of the University of Karlsruhe (TH) and the Karlsruhe Research Center since 2009) is the oldest technical university in Germany, one of nine German Universities of Excellence, and the primary research university of the Helmholtz Association.
+According to the QS World Ranking, it is fifth among the best universities in Germany and 98th worldwide.
+The Karlsruhe University of Applied Sciences (Hochschule Karlsruhe – HKA) is the third-largest university of applied sciences in the state of Baden-Württemberg and offers both professional and academic education in engineering sciences and business.

 The arts

 The Academy of Fine Arts, Karlsruhe is one of the smallest universities in Germany, with average 300 students.
 The Karlsruhe University of Arts and Design (HfG) was founded to the same time as its sister institution, the Center for Art and Media Karlsruhe (Zentrum für Kunst und Medientechnologie).
 The HfG teaching and research focuses on new media and media art.
 The Hochschule für Musik Karlsruhe is a music conservatory that offers degrees in composition, music performance, education, and radio journalism.
 Since 1989 it has been located in the Gottesaue Palace.